kitnil/awesome/README.md

 ## C

+- [nyancat](https://github.com/klange/nyancat) - Nyancat in your terminal, rendered through ANSI escape sequences.
+This is the source for the Debian package `nyancat`.
 - [check](https://github.com/libcheck/check) - A unit testing framework for C
 - [freegish](https://github.com/freegish/freegish) - A free version of the game Gish
 - [openwrt](https://github.com/openwrt/openwrt) - Linux distribution for embedded devices